 Fund for Undergraduate Research and Creative Endeavors

-The Fund for Undergraduate Research and Creative Endeavors supports student-initiated independent research and creative scholarship projects.
+The Fund for Undergraduate Research and Creative Endeavors provides up to $500 in support of student-initiated independent research and creative scholarship projects.

 Eligibility and Terms